fiddle leaf fig soil

 Why Soil Matters for Fiddle-leaf Figs?

 All plants found on the planet, technically the terrestrials, need the soil to live.
 The Ficus lyrata is totally not an exception.
-They think of the soil as a reservoir where their roots can get nutrients and water at any moment they need.
+They think of the soil as a reservoir where their root ball can get nutrients and water at any moment they need.
 They also need the soil for support to stand still similar to a foundation that firmly anchors a tall building.

 Potting soil is the term used to call the growing medium of plants cultivated in containers or pots.
 It may or may not contain actual soil.